Research and Innovation Leadership Fellows Program

 Mridul Gautam, Vice President for Research and Innovation

 The Fellow will gain an appreciation of creativity, innovation, and collaboration as they transition from their role as a faculty member engaged in instruction, research, and outreach to an administrative and/or leadership position devoted to inspiring and helping others pursue excellence.
-Under the Research & Innovation’s mentorship, the Fellow will:
+Under the Vice President for Research and Innovation (VPRI) mentorship, the Fellow will:

-- Work closely with the Research & Innovation, senior leadership, and Research & Innovation directors and managers on matters ranging from long-term planning to day-to-day operations and implementation of research strategies that enhance our faculty, staff, and students’ ability to excel in research, scholarly, artistic, and entrepreneurial endeavors
+- Work closely with the VPRI, senior leadership, and Research & Innovation directors and managers on matters ranging from long-term planning to day-to-day operations and implementation of research strategies that enhance our faculty, staff, and students’ ability to excel in research, scholarly, artistic, and entrepreneurial endeavors

 - Gain leadership and management skills necessary for a research administration position